 Cris is an intern therapist, seeking completion of her Master of Arts in Mental Health Counseling from Trinity International University (Graduation May 2024).
 Cris is passionate about working with teens and adults, couples, and families, helping all people to seek individual and relational health.

-John DeArvil, MSW
+John DeArvil, MSW, LSW

 Vernon Hills